Rishav-Upadhaya/blogPost/readme.md

 3. View a list of all blog posts on the home page.
 4. Click on a blog to view its details.
 5. Delete your own blog if needed.
+6. Comment on other Blogs.

 ## Future Developments

 1. Using DRF and creating API's that could get other user blogs as well.
 2. Add a commenting feature for blogs.
+(Status:- Added)
 3. Allow users to edit their existing blogs.
 4. Implement advanced search functionality.
 5. Add tags or categories for blogs.